Home

 Department of Philosophy, Logic & Scientific Method at the London School of Economics.

-I’ve worked at the LSE since 2019.
-I received my PhD from the University of St Andrews.
+I have been at LSE since 2019 and I’m currently Associate Professor there.
+I received my PhD from the University of St Andrews, working in the Arché Philosophical Research Centre.
 Before that, I studied for a law degree.

-I’m the current Director of LSE’s Centre for Philosophy of Natural and Social Science (CPNSS).
+I am the Director of LSE’s Centre for Philosophy of Natural and Social Science (CPNSS).

 Research Interests